okta/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 tags: [asp.net core, dotnet core, aspnet core, react, crud]
 tweets:
  - "Want to learn the basic of writing secure CRUD apps with #aspnetcore and @reactjs?
 Check out @leebrandt's new article! >>"
- - "Learn how to build a secure CRUD app with #aspnetcore and @reactjs from @OktaDev ! <3"
+ - "Learn how to build a secure CRUD app with #aspnetcore and @reactjs from @OktaDev! <3"
  - "Interested in #aspnetcore APIs and @reactjs front-ends for secure CRUD apps?
 Learn it with @leebrandt and @OktaDev! >>"
 ---